JosephLambon/JosephLambon/README.md

 ### Hi!

-I am a Physics graduate and aspiring software engineer.
+I am a Physics graduate and incoming Implementation Engineer for Ecclesiasical Insurance.

 My interest in software engineering was first sparked on my placement year at Cummins during university, where I was able to utilise the programming skills I acquired in my first year studies to develop practical applications.
 At Cummins, I was able to utilise Microsoft's VBA to automate a laborous spend-comparison process.
 This being a success, I presented the tool to the Executive Director in the USA.
 Later, using Python, I was able to analyse complex simulation data to determine the most prominent cause of failure in turbocharger cores.